-If you just have a limited time visiting Tucson, the question we’re always asked from tourists is “What are the BEST Tucson Fun things to do this weekend?”
+Are you looking for the best Tucson Fun things to do this weekend?
+It’s the questions we’re always asked from tourists with just a limited time visiting.
 So here’s our insider perspective for our out-of-town friends.
 Now Tucsonans, don’t get up in arms about the order!
 We love them all and had to put them in some kind of list.
-These are the places we have on our “fun Tucson things to do” check list to take our family and friends.
+These are the places we have on our fun things to do in Tucson with friends list.

 Carnival of Illusion is an evening of Magic, Mystery and OOOH La La!
-This top-rated attraction is considered “the Best Show in Arizona” by blending their international theme with all the charms of a Vaudeville-inspired roadshow.
-Travel with the national recipients for “Excellence in Magic” and catch a lively slice of magical history with their beguiling romp around the world!
-This evening of old-world magic takes place in three exclusive, up-close, boutique theaters.
-The show has become so popular, Carnival of Illusion now has theaters in Phoenix, Tempe and Scottsdale.
+This top-rated attraction is considered “the Best Show in Tucson” by blending their international theme with all the charms of a Vaudeville-inspired roadshow.
+As the national recipients for “Excellence in Magic”, you can catch a lively slice of magical history with their beguiling romp around the world.
+This evening of old-world magic takes place in four exclusive, up-close, boutique theaters around the state.
+The show has become so popular, Carnival of Illusion also has theaters in Phoenix, Tempe and Scottsdale.
 Great for Date-Nights, Anniversaries, Celebrations and Special Nights Out.
-This is a Must-See for tourists and armchair travelers alike.
+More than a great magic show, this is a Must-See for tourists and armchair travelers alike.
 Carnival of Illusion is Magic, Mystery, and OOOH La La!

 The thing to do for special events such as anniversaries, date nights, and birthdays is upgrade to exclusive Front Row seats.
 You can’t get closer to the magic than this!
 Due to the intimate nature of this boutique theater, shows regularly sell out in advance.
 Book your seats early!
 Advance reservations required.
-No children under 10.
-CLICK FOR TICKET AVAILABILITY.
+Check ticket availability for the Best Show in Tucson.

 More Tucson Fun things to do this weekend…